evanrich/Bluetooth-LED-Sign/README.md

 * Small Size: 54x39mm ( 2.13" x 1.54")
 * Custom LED Board is 15.15" x 3.20"
+* Low cost 2 layer boards (controller PCB can be made for around $6 from BatchPCB.com)
-* Multiple mounting options: Controller plugs directly into back of Sure 3216 or custom 9616 boards
+* Multiple mounting options: Controller plugs directly into back of Sure 3216 (3MM) or custom 9616 boards
-* Low Power: Controller operates around 50-80mA (needs to be tested) with a 2000mAh battery it can run >4 hours on single charge
+* Low Power: Controller operates around 50-80mA (needs to be tested) with a 2000mAh battery the displays + controller can run >4 hours on single charge
-* Wireless: BLUETOOTH!!  works up to 30+ feet away
+* Wireless: <font color="blue">BLUETOOTH!!</font>  works up to 30+ feet away
 * Charges/Runs via USB port (500mA only, 12V wall plug option being added)
 * Fuel Guage IC has been added to allow reporting/displaying of remaining capacity (Code needs to be added however)
 * Android and VB.NET apps can both control message color and speed, as well as looping the message until a new message is sent.